 In addition, we will assemble a complete record of proceedings to which we would refer when rendering our written opinions that any obligations proposed to be issued by the School District are valid and legally binding, and we will provide advice, including consultations with representatives of the School District and any others who may be involved in the various aspects of the financing.
 We will prepare all relevant proceedings for action by the Board of Education to authorize the issuance of School District obligations, and we will prepare documentation for the sale and delivery of the School District's bonds and notes, as required.

 FEES.
-We propose the following schedule of fees to pertain to (i) the submission of a capital improvement program/bond issue to the voters of the School District during the 2015-2016 fiscal year, and (ii) the financing of an Energy Performance Contract.
+We propose the following schedule of fees to pertain to the submission of a capital improvement program/bond issue to the voters of the School District during the 2019-2020 fiscal year.